Relative Frequency Calculator

 The relative frequency calculator converts raw counts into proportions, percentages, and cumulative frequencies for discrete data.
 Relative frequency (count / total) is the observed share of each value and a practical way to compare uneven categories.

-This tool builds a frequency table with absolute frequency, relative frequency, percentage, cumulative frequency, and cumulative percentage.
+This calculator builds a frequency table with absolute frequency, relative frequency, percentage, cumulative frequency, and cumulative percentage.
 It also shows the mode, Shannon entropy, a bar chart, and an ogive so you can read both the shape and the spread of the data.

 Enter discrete values and use the table to see which outcomes dominate, how quickly the totals accumulate, and whether the distribution is balanced or concentrated in just a few values.